Three Family Courts

 - Family Court Branch of the Superior Court of Justice (also known as Unified Family Court (UFC))

-- Ontario Court of Justice all hear family law cases.
+- Ontario Court of Justice (OCJ) all hear family law cases.

 What matters in family law does the Ontario Court of Justice (OCJ) hear?